vryy/4C/README.md

 The research software is implemented throughout in object-oriented programming (C++) using modern software design and is parallelized with MPI for distributed memory hardware architectures.

+**Disclaimer**: BACI is developed for research purposes in the field of numerical method development.
+It is not intended for any use beyond this purpose, and generally should not be used for any form of safety-relevant or safety-critical calculations, or for an application in association with physical products in particular.

 ## Contents

 1. [Getting Up and Running with BACI](#getting-up-and-running-with-baci)